 - Beer and wine are permitted.
 Hard liquor, kegs or other bulk containers are not allowed.

 - Campers under 18 years of age must be accompanied by a parent or guardian.

 - Leashed pets are permitted and must not disturb neighboring campsites.

 - Pets are not allowed in camper cabins, with the exception of trained service dogs assisting persons with disabilities.

 Campers must review the Firewood Policy before bringing firewood to the campground.
-Please note that this policy has changed for 2016.

 All firewood at Three Rivers Park District campgrounds must be Minnesota Department of Agriculture (MDA) certified wood.
 DNR-certified firewood is no longer accepted.

 Three Rivers Park District is working to protect Minnesota forests from invasive pests, like the emerald ash borer.
 As part of this effort, we have a policy prohibiting visitors from bringing in firewood from unapproved sources into any Three Rivers Park property.
 Similar programs have been implemented on a state and federal level.